-When an employee performs services in California during the grant to vest period of the restricted stock and during this period becomes a nonresident, a portion of the compensation from the vesting of the restricted stock is California source income.9 Revenue and Taxation Code section 17041 provides that the California taxable income of a California nonresident includes gross income and deductions derived from sources within California, as determined in accordance with Revenue and Taxation Code section 17951 and the applicable regulations.
+When a taxpayer performs services in California during the period from the date of the grant of the restricted stock to the date of the vesting of the restricted stock and during this period becomes a nonresident, a portion of the compensation from the vesting of the restricted stock is California source income.
+Revenue and Taxation Code section 17041 provides that the California taxable income of a California nonresident includes gross income and deductions derived from sources within California, as determined in accordance with Revenue and Taxation Code section 17951 and the applicable regulations.
 Regulation section 17951-5, subsection (b), provides: